UtopiaUnblocker/Utopia/README.md

 # Utopia
 Utopia Unblocker unblocks hundreds of millions of websites and bypasses web restrictions with ease.

+The most revolutionary proxy service out there, adding unprecendented technology and algorithms to circumvent blocks.

 ## Special Features
 These features can be enabled/disabled in the Settings page in Utopia:
  - Hidden Mode